of young people find their key work time useful

 unaccompanied asylum-seeking children supported in 2017

-of Isle of Man Aftercare clients in education, training or employment
+of Isle of Man Aftercare clients in education, training, employment or other meaningful use of time

 16+ semi-independent living services